DanielTakeshi/Generative-Models/gan/README.md

   2. Blurry images
   3. Images that might be sharp and/or bright, but have lots of static

-  I suspect that DCGANs will help fix these.
+  I suspect that DCGANs will help fix these. **Also** ...
+I suspect I am still using too many parameters.
+Fully connected networks can take up a surprising amount of parameters.

 The following visuals images are from seed 3.